Chinese writers' group sues Apple, reports state media

-BEIJING, March 18 A group of 22 Chinese authors have filed a claim against U.S. technology group Apple, alleging its App Store sells unlicenced copies of their books, Chinese state media reported on Sunday.
+BEIJING A group of 22 Chinese authors have filed a claim against U.S. technology group Apple APPL.O, alleging its App Store sells unlicenced copies of their books, Chinese state media reported on Sunday.

-The group, the Writers Rights Alliance, petitioned Apple last year to stop electronic distribution of the writers' books and had earlier persuaded Baidu, China's largest search engine, to stop publishing their material on its Baidu Library product.
+The group, the Writers Rights Alliance, petitioned Apple last year to stop electronic distribution of the writers' books and had earlier persuaded Baidu (BIDU.O), China's largest search engine, to stop publishing their material on its Baidu Library product.

 "As an IP holder ourselves, we understand the importance of protecting intellectual property, and when we receive complaints we respond promptly and appropriately," Apple spokeswoman Carolyn Wu said.